Jemeni11/CrossRename/README.md

 ## Features

 - Sanitizes file names to be Windows-compatible (and thus Linux-compatible)
+- **NEW:** Option to replace forbidden characters with Unicode lookalikes instead of removing them
 - **NEW:** Optionally renames directories to be cross-platform compatible
 - Handles both individual files and entire directories
 - Supports recursive renaming of files in subdirectories